Blackjacx/SHSearchBar/README.md

 ### [CocoaPods](http://cocoapods.org)

-Since SHSearchBar uses localized resources I dropped CocoaPods support in favor for SPM from version `2.0.0`.
+Since SHSearchBar uses localized resources I dropped CocoaPods support in favor of SPM from version `2.0.0`.
 Please integrate the package via SPM (see above).

 ### Carthage

-Since SHSearchBar uses localized resources I dropped Carthage support in favor for SPM version `2.0.0`.
+Since SHSearchBar uses localized resources I dropped Carthage support in favor of SPM from version `2.0.0`.
 Please integrate the package via SPM (see above).

 ## Examples

 The repo includes an example project.
-It shows shows different use cases of the searchbar.
-To run it, just type `pod try SHSearchBar` in your console and it will be cloned and opened for you.
-The following images show some of these use cases:
+It shows shows different use cases of the search bar.
+To run it, just open and run `./Example/SHSearchBarExample.xcodeproj`.
+The following images show some use cases:

 <p align="center">